wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 ```
 ### 2. Copy other data written inside container

-In some of the newer images the default value of upload images is to be written inside the container at `/var/www/html/images`.
+In some newer images, the default value of upload images is written inside the container at `/var/www/html/images`.
 Review your configuration and make backups of any logs or other data that you wish to save.

 ## Change the image

-Update the `image` section in your `docker-compose.yml` file to the new version or by changing the environment variable in your `.env` file from the docker example.
+Update the entry in the `image` section of your `docker-compose.yml` file to the new version.
+You can also do this by changing the environment variable in your `.env` file, as seen in the Docker example.

 ```yml
 services: